madhurima-nath/regression_and_predictions/README.md

 - Ridge and Lasso Regression
 - Polynomial and Spline Regression

 The New York air quality data ([details about dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/airquality.html)) is used for the analysis in the [R notebook](https://github.com/mnathvt/regression_and_predictions/blob/main/regression_prediction.Rmd).
+[Download data from Kaggle here](https://www.kaggle.com/pratiksagrawal/practice-data-set-for-air-quality?select=airquality.csv).

 [Link to the Slides](https://github.com/mnathvt/regression_and_predictions/blob/main/regression_and_predictions.pdf)